History of Evander Kane in Timeline

 February 11, 2015: Traded to Buffalo Sabres

-June 2016: Confrontations at a Buffalo Bar
+June 2016: Confrontations at Buffalo Bar

-In June 2016, while Evander Kane was a member of the Buffalo Sabres, he was allegedly involved in a fight with a bouncer at a bar called Bottoms Up.
-There were also accusations that he grabbed a woman by the throat and attempted to force her into a car outside the nightclub, as well as grabbing another woman by the arms inside the nightclub and attempting to force her outside.
+In June 2016, Evander Kane was allegedly involved in confrontations at a downtown Buffalo bar, leading to police reports and subsequent legal issues.
+One report alleged Kane grabbed an unnamed woman by the throat and tried to force her into a car outside the nightclub, while another alleged he grabbed a woman's arms inside the nightclub and attempted to force her outside.

-July 1, 2016: Kane sued for alleged assault
+July 1, 2016: Kane Sued for Alleged Assault

-July 2016: Kane surrenders to Buffalo police
+July 2016: Kane Surrenders to Buffalo Police

-On August 1, 2016, Evander Kane pleaded not guilty to one count of criminal trespassing and four counts of non-criminal harassment following confrontations at a Buffalo bar in June 2016, while playing for the Buffalo Sabres.
+On August 1, 2016, Evander Kane pleaded not guilty to one count of criminal trespassing and four counts of non-criminal harassment after confrontations at a Buffalo bar in June 2016, while he was a member of the Buffalo Sabres.

 October 14, 2016: Cracked Ribs